Where East Meets West

 See details here.

 Your guests will begin the day visiting the stunning Peak Tower – the sky-high architectural landmark providing magnificent panoramic views of the dazzling Victoria Harbour below.
 Inside, the famous Madame Tussauds Hong Kong wax museum boasts more than 100 life-like waxworks of the rich and famous.
 Your guests will then head back down the mountain and hop into a sampan (a Chinese-style small boat) to tour Aberdeen harbour, checking out the lifestyles of local fisherfolk.
-Lunch will be a memorable feast aboard the Jumbo Kingdom – one of the world's biggest floating restaurants.

 Your visitors will spend the afternoon exploring the beachside village of Stanley, famed for its diverse attractions, including shopping in its covered street market, strolling along the waterfront promenade, and touring the colonial-era Murray House.
 Afterwards, a short scenic drive will take your guests to afternoon tea at the beautiful Repulse Bay complex.